D2KLab/CMRRS/README.md

         - k: number of similar content to retrieve;
         - type: "text" or "imege", string describing the data type of the input query.
     - Output:
-        - recommendend texts in the field 'text':
+        - recommended texts in the field 'text':
+            - 'contents' is an ordered list containing the ids (string) of the retrieved texts.
+The list is ordered based on decreasing values of similarity scores (i.e., the first content is the best one retrieved (among all texts) for that query)
+            - 'scores' is an ordered list of similarity scores for the retrieved texts (i.e., the first score represents the similarity between the query and the first content in the 'contents' field).
+        - recommended images in the field 'image':
-            - 'contents' is an ordered list containing the ids (string) of the retrieved contents.
-The list is ordered based on decreasing values of similarity scores (i.e., the first content is the best one retrieved for that query)
+            - 'contents' is an ordered list containing the ids (string) of the retrieved images.
+The list is ordered based on decreasing values of similarity scores (i.e., the first content is the best one retrieved (among all images) for that query)
-            - 'scores' is an ordered list of similarity scores for the retrieved contents (i.e., the first score represents the similarity between the query and the first content in the 'contents' field).
+            - 'scores' is an ordered list of similarity scores for the retrieved images (i.e., the first score represents the similarity between the query and the first content in the 'contents' field).

+#### Retrieval output example
+Given a query 'a page of text about segmentation' with k=4, the retrieve() fuction returns:
+[RETRIEVE]-- status: 200, b'{"image":{"contents":["4AYKRJ8QFS","HANEP78MN0","VJNL2OH70S","UVL3UWLG6Y"],"scores":[0.3587474226951599,0.22719718515872955,0.22674132883548737,0.22545325756072998]},"text":{"contents":["QICQ8T7NF9","TFGZJJ6UPX","FS5EI089C9","BGDTOVNTL5"],"scores":[0.6652600765228271,0.6554150581359863,0.619107723236084,0.6146003603935242]}}\n'

 ## Expose the service
 #### 1. Manual setup